-As of July 2013, twenty-five states have fully-funded policies in place that establish specific energy savings targets that utilities or non-utility program administrators must meet through customer energy efficiency programs.
-The strongest EERS requirements exist in Massachusetts and Vermont, which require almost 2.5% savings annually.
+As of April 2014, twenty-five states have fully-funded policies in place that establish specific energy savings targets that utilities or non-utility program administrators must meet through customer energy efficiency programs.
+The strongest EERS requirements exist in Massachusetts, Rhode Island, and Vermont, which require almost 2.5% savings annually.
 For a complete summary of state-level EERS policies and impacts, see the State EERS Policy Brief.

 A federal EERS would complement existing state-level energy efficiency standards by setting a national goal for energy savings that would be implemented over a specific period of time.
 The American Clean Energy Security Act of 2009 (which did not become law) proposed a 5% efficiency target, with an option for governors to petition that an additional 3% of the reductions come from efficiency in their state.
 Because business-as-usual projections for efficiency savings in 2020 are already close to 5% of nationwide electricity sales, ACEEE views a 10% requirement as a more appropriate target, and one which would have a significant and positive impact on our economy.
 The proposed EERS in the Senate bill (ACELA), however, would have only required 4% savings by 2020, which would have produced no new energy savings, according to ACEEE.